 I am pleased to announce that I have added two new links to the Links To More Information page of the website.
 The first of these is to an article by George P. Hansen titled, "CSICOP and the Skeptics: An Overview" that takes an in-depth and somewhat critical look at the Committee for the Scientific Investigation of Claims of the Paranormal (CSICOP), an organization that has been particularly vocal in publicly "debunking" the Shroud over the last ten or fifteen years.
 One of their most noted members and frequent media spokesman is Joe Nickell, Senior Research Fellow and former stage magician.

 The second link is to the Shroud Man Website.
+(Sorry.
+Link no longer available).
 This small but nicely done personal website produced by teacher Mark D. Williams, presents some interesting links, including a page about Byzantine icons and many color photographs.
 Notable are the large color images of the famous 1935 Ariel Aggemian portrait of Jesus based on the Shroud and the c550 AD Christ Pantocrator icon.

 Posted January 21, 2002

 Once again I extend my sincere thanks to Emanuela and Maurizio Marinelli of the Collegamento pro Sindone in Rome for their continued assistance is providing me with updated information for the Shroud Booklist page of this site.
 At least another ten titles have been added to the page thanks to their efforts.
 The list now contains well over 500 Shroud related books.